fritter-c/datetime/README.md

 The string parsers are NOT SAFE, so external inputs are not verified for consistency.
 Always use in-code format strings and date input strings, verify your datetime source (e.g. your .csv) or code a safe version yourself

+Do not use datetime string functions(atoi, strcpy...) for anything else.
+They're adapted to be used within the datetime library and do not serve as a replacement for CRT default ones.

 Warning:
   This library is still under developement and testing.
 Be mindful when using it in critical systems